-318. ACTING: THE SONG/THREE CREDITS

-Major, Minor, Elective credit.
+318. ACTING: THE SONG/THREE CREDITS Major, Minor, Elective credit.
 This course will focus on the storytelling aspect of singing, specifically, related to musical theatre.
-Students will work pieces from the musical theatre canon, ballad and up-tempo, traditional and contemporary Exploring the text and using acting techniques, students will learn to develop engaging characters and truthful stories while singing.
+Students will work pieces from the musical theatre canon, ballad and uptempo, traditional and contemporary Exploring the text and using acting techniques, students will learn to develop engaging characters and truthful stories while singing.
+Offered in alternate years.